“Aqua Art Miami” December 6-10 2017

-“I first saw Jennifer Hirshfield’s paintings at the Sutter Breast Care Center during their open house last March and was impressed by how they lit up the space around them,” said Dr. Kalane Wong, a Santa Rosa ophthalmologist.
+“I first saw Jennifer Hirshfield’s paintings at the Sutter Breast Care Center during their open house last March and was impressed by how they lit up the space around them,” said Dr. Kalane Wong, a Sebastopol ophthalmologist.
 “After the crowds left, I went back to the radiology waiting room and sat down to quietly appreciate the images.
 It was such a visual treat to be surrounded by those four large paintings.

 “Individually and collectively, they exude a wonderful sense of both peacefulness and energy.
 I imagine a positive, healing effect on the patients waiting in that room.”